Frustrated with Data Caps? Find Out Which Providers Limit Your Data and Why

 Does Cox have data caps?

-Yes, Cox caps all its internet plans at 1 TB of data.
+All of Cox’s internet plans come with a 1,024 data cap.
 However, you can purchase an additional 500 GB for $29.99 per month or unlimited data for $49.99 per month.

 What happens if I exceed my Cox data allowance?